 Here's to a better understanding of flu vaccinations:

-People aged 6 months and up, and anyone who wishes to lessen their chances of getting sick with the flu and minimise the risk of spreading the disease to others.
+People aged 6 months and up and anyone who wishes to lessen their chances of getting sick with the flu and minimise the risk of spreading the disease to others.

 More and more companies are offering free shots to their employees during annual flu vaccinations or wellness programs.
 The seasonal flu vaccine is also given for free and strongly recommended to high-risk groups as part of Australia's National Immunisation Program.

-You can visit your local GP or local chemist to get your flu shot.
+You can visit your local GP or chemist to get your flu shot.
 You can also get flu vouchers from us and book your influenza appointment at any of our vaccination partners.

 You can get your flu shot at your local GP.
 Low-cost flu shots are also provided by local council clinics and chemists such as Terry White and Priceline.
-Many businesses in Australia and New Zealand organise workplace flu vaccinations programs in April and May.
+Many businesses in Australia and New Zealand organise workplace flu vaccination programs in April and May.

 A timely vaccination would be right before the flu season, which begins during Autumn's transition months (March/April/May).